godfreynolan/DJITutorialsKotlin/5-MapView/README.md

-# Creating a MapView and Waypoint Application with MapBox
+# Creating a MapView and Waypoint Application with MapBox (Waypoints V1)
+**Important Note:**
+This tutorial is for DJI drones that support waypoints v1.
+If you are looking for the tutorial for flying a mavic mini with waypoints, please visit this [readme](https://github.com/godfreynolan/DJITutorialsKotlin/blob/main/5-MapView/MavicMiniMapREADME.md).

 ## DJI LAB 5 TUTORIAL KOTLIN